-If your paper includes tables, create and submit the tables in a second Word document, separate from the text.
+If your paper includes tables, create the tables in Word.
+Submit them in a second Word document, separate from the text.
 You may submit multiple tables in a single Word document.
 Please do not use Excel to create or submit tables.
+Do not submit tables as image files.